 3. Lard

-The real original in cooking fat is lard.
+The authentic original in cooking fat is lard.
 Before butter, oil, and shortening, lard was the main choice for cooking, roasting, frying, and baking!

 While it has diminished in popularity, it is still one of the best all-around cooking fats.
 Its neutral taste makes it easy to use as a substitute in any recipe.
 Like butter, it can also be used to replace coconut oil in a solid or liquid form.